 The MMO could then cancel your grant offer or change it depending on the reasons you give.
 Should this be the case a full explanation will be provided.

-They may also decide to reclaim any funds you have already been paid.
+We may also decide to reclaim any funds you have already been paid.

 - break the conditions in the grant offer letter